yet-another-tool/obsidian-findoc/README.md

 -   **House Expenses**
 -   **Expenses**

 The **Id** is preferably _Unique for a group_, otherwise you will have weird behaviour and wrong grouping.
+Also used in the code as a _category_

 The **Value** must be a **Number**